Scalable Drift Monitoring in Medical Imaging AI: Methods

-where $\mathcal{D}$ is the distance metric for the particular variable (either Wasserstein distance for continuous variables or Hellinger distance for discrete variables).
-Here, subtracting $\mathcal{D}(U_n, V_n)$ serves as a baseline to account for the inherent variability within the reference window due to finite sampling.
-This adjustment isolates the true difference between $\detwindow$ and $\refwindow$ beyond what would be expected by chance.
-The number of samples to draw, $N_s$ may be freely chosen to trade off accuracy and computational demands.
-For simplicity we omit the explicit dependence on $\refwindow$ and $\detwindow$ are implied and refer to the set of distance estimates simply as $\distset$.
+where $\mathcal{D}$ denotes the appropriate comparison measure for each variable type.
+The baseline correction $\mathcal{D}(U_n, V_n)$ accounts for inherent variability within the reference window due to finite sampling, isolating the true distributional difference between $\detwindow$ and $\refwindow$ beyond what sampling variation alone would produce.
+The number of iterations $N_s$ can be adjusted to balance computational cost against precision.
+For notational simplicity, we subsequently denote this set as $\distset$, with the dependence on $\refwindow$ and $\detwindow$ implicit.

-We report the mean value of $\distset$ over samples as the estimated distance and the minimum and maximum values across $\distset$ to obtain an estimate of the uncertainty of the distance metric.
-Since MMC+ is composed of distance metrics from several components, we repeat this process for all components and calculate individual metrics for each the appropriate distance metric for each.
-We denote the distance measures for each of component with the superscript $c$ and the $c$\textsuperscript{th} component as $\distisamp$.
-More formally:
+We report the mean value of $\distset$ over samples as the estimated distance and use the range of values within 3 standard deviations, calculated across $\distset$, of that value to obtain an estimate of the uncertainty of the distance metric.
+Since MMC+ aggregates comparison measures from multiple components, we apply this sampling procedure to each component independently, computing distance estimates using the appropriate measure for each data type.
+We denote component-specific measures with superscript $c$, where $\distisamp$ represents the distance estimate for the $c$\textsuperscript{th} component from the $n$\textsuperscript{th} subsample: